Pros and Cons of Moving to Singapore

 + PRO: Great public transport

 Getting around Singapore by bus or MRT is a piece of cake.
-Public transportation is cheap, too.
-More train lines are expected to be built over the next decade, making even the farthest corners of the island easily accessible.
-Cabs, which are also extremely affordable, are an alternative mode of transportation.
+Public transportation is cheap as chips, too.
+Even more train lines are expected to be added to the already extensive network, making even the furthest corners of the island easily accessible.
+Cabs, which are also extremely affordable, are an alternative mode of transportation, and so are the bevy of easy-to-use ride-hailing apps.

 - CON: Cars are costly